 Some Basic Nutrition Tips for the Mind

 The above information should provide a fair amount of insight into the type of nutrition that will ultimately promote mental health.
 Nonetheless, we will recap the primary points of information here.
 First of all, the consumption of omega-3 fatty acids is vital to a regimen of mentally healthy nutrition.
-The University of Maryland Medical Center notes that, in addition to the aforementioned mental disorders (as well as several physical ailments), omega-3 fatty acids can help to combat attention deficit/hyperactivity disorder.
-These acids are actually essential to our health, but we unfortunately cannot make them ourselves.
+The University of Maryland Medical Center notes that, in addition to the aforementioned mental disorders (as well as several physical ailments), omega-3 fatty acids can help to combat attention-deficit/hyperactivity disorder.
+These acids are actually essential to our health, but we, unfortunately, cannot make them ourselves.
 This is why foods such as fish and nuts should be consumed on a regular basis.

 Fish will also aid in the consumption of vitamin B-12, which is also found in poultry, eggs, and low-fat milk.
 Those who desire a greater intake of vitamins B-12, B-6, and other B vitamins may also take dietary supplements in order to ensure that this aspect of their nutrition is not neglected.
 As an added physical bonus, these vitamins also help those with celiac disease, Crohn’s disease, and other digestive disorders.

 Vitamin E (along with the aforementioned B vitamins) has been linked with greater mental function in general.
-Vitamin E is an antioxidant, and helps to fight atrophy in the brain.
+Vitamin E is an antioxidant and helps to fight atrophy in the brain.
 Acceptable sources of vitamin E may double as a source of nutrition for omega-3 acids as well.
 For instance, nuts and fish (particularly shellfish and rainbow trout) are both high in this particular vitamin.
 One may also choose to consume cooked broccoli and spinach, as well as pumpkin and butternut squash.
 Avocados, roasted sunflower seeds, light tofu, and anything cooked in olive oil would also be acceptable.

 Several minerals contribute to mental health, and Psychology Today actually goes through the periodic table of elements to break down which are the most important.
 Zinc and magnesium, an important part of nutrition in general, can help fight stress.
 A stressful lifestyle, such as that of an addict, tends to diminish these minerals.
-Therefore supplements or mineral-rich foods such as almonds, cashews, rice bran and quinoa are needed.
+Therefore supplements or mineral-rich foods such as almonds, cashews, rice bran, and quinoa are needed.
 Lithium helps to speed the brain’s reaction times while also fighting bipolar disorder, and can be found in simple mineral water.
 Even trace amounts can also dull violent or suicidal tendencies.

 The one mineral which should not be consumed with too much frequency is iron, as it can slow brain receptors and lead to dementia.
 It can also lead to depression and even psychosis.
 Luckily, iron intake can be regulated by simply donating blood on a regular basis.
 For those unable to donate blood, simply watch your intake of pork and red meat.
 Also be sure that other foods listed in this article, such as seafood, spinach, and poultry are consumed in moderation.
 They should be a part of your diet, but iron-rich foods should not be overconsumed.
 Iron is still needed, however, so this can be a difficult balance.

 It’s really not too difficult to maintain good nutrition.
 As long as you cover all of the basic food groups without eating too much of any one specific item, you should be fine.
 Try to eat three decently sized meals per day, or else between five and seven smaller meals.
 A good rule of thumb for produce is to try and eat produce items of all major colors.
-If you have half a grapefruit (red) with breakfast and a salad with lettuce (green), carrots (orange) and black olives (blue/purple) for lunch, then you might have cooked squash (yellow) or parsnips (brown) with your dinner.
+If you have half a grapefruit (red) for breakfast and a salad with lettuce (green), carrots (orange), and black olives (blue/purple) for lunch, then you might have cooked squash (yellow) or parsnips (brown) with your dinner.
 Throw in a banana (white) at some point in the day, and you’ve covered the entire spectrum.
 The pigmentation in produce is often affected by the nutrients within, so alternating the colors of your fruits and vegetables will allow you to maximize your nutrition.

 Follow these basic rules for nutrition maintenance, and you will receive the many mental health benefits that we have discussed while helping to combat some of the mental disorders and illnesses that plague many addicts.
 Nutrition won’t solve all of your problems on its own, but it certainly won’t hurt.